This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 An experienced Phoenix cerebral palsy lawyer can aid you in deciding if your child’s disorder happened because of negligent medical mistakes at the hands of those you trusted with your child’s safety.

 $10 Million Settlement for Failure to Promptly Treat Fetal Distress

 According to the cerebral palsy attorneys representing the plaintiffs, the woman, who had a confirmed breech presentation pregnancy, was hooked up to electronic fetal monitoring upon checking in to the hospital.

-The fetal monitoring showed that the mother’s infant boy was showing signs of bradycardia heart rate.
-The attending nurse failed to notice the issue and wasted too much time before they contacted a doctor for help.
+The fetal monitoring showed that the mother’s infant boy showed signs of bradycardia heart rate.
+The attending nurse overlooked the issue and wasted too much time before contacting a doctor for help.

 The baby developed brain damage because of the nurse’s delay.
 He later developed hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.

 Whether through a nurse’s negligence, a physician’s misjudgment, or any other medical mistake made before, during, or after the birthing process, parents shouldn’t be responsible for every pricey expense for a child left with a lifelong disorder.

 Damages in Phoenix cerebral palsy cases could include past, present, and future medical expenses, loss of earnings damages, loss of quality of life, and much more.

 Medical Help in Phoenix